 A 24/7 Emergency Room Charges An 'After-Hours' Fee.
 Who Should Pay?

 What do you do when a hospital emergency room tacks on an "after-hours" service charge, and your insurer threatens to not pay it?
-What happens when Medicare and Workers' Compensation disagree about which should cover your medical bill?
+What happens when Medicare and workers' compensation disagree about which should cover your medical bill?
 We have answers to these and other questions from readers:

 I visited a local emergency room one night after I had a severe allergic reaction that caused intense itching, hives, swelling and blistering.
 Now I've received an "explanation of benefits" notice from my insurer that I will be billed by the in-network hospital for "after-hours" service.
 My insurer does not cover that charge.
 I am so enraged.
 Is there anything I can do to get the hospital to remove the charge?